S2AUlendo/HeatCompensation-Docs/Dyndrite/Detailed Example.md

 # A complete build using the plugin.
 Integrating the UlendoHC optimizations into your workflow is simple.
 With only a few lines of code, it can be easily adapted into existing build files.
-In the example below, all of the changes required to integrate UlendoHc are marked using:
+In the example below, all of the changes required to integrate UlendoHC are marked using:
 ```python
 ############################
 ```

+The complete code for the example shown below is also available in the examples folder of the UlendoHC installation directory.

 ```python
 import time, os, sys, math
 from pathlib import Path

 ############################
 ### ULENDO HC OPTIMIZER ####
 import ulendohc.LPBFWrapper as ss